michaelewens/Intangible-capital-stocks/README.md

-# Intangible capital: accumulation and stocks
+# Intangible capital: depreciation rates and stocks

 This repository contains (or will contain) the parameter estimates for intangible capital accumulation from Ewens, Peters and Wang (2018) work "Acquisition prices and the measurement of intangible capital."